cheesoup/GRPH/_posts/2021-11-20-the-web-is-obese.md

 pages environmental footprint.

 {% include image.html url='/content/ocadu_frontpage.png' caption='What software
-minimalism does not look like' %}
+minimal website does not look like' %}

 Let’s look at OCADU’s front page for example.
 I noticed it features a video which automatically loads up every time someone visits it.
 This video is a short